A Proven, Hands-On Approach

 - Not have been convicted of a disqualifying crime

-Crimes listed in the Texas Code of Criminal Procedure, Sections 49.04 through 49.08 are not eligible for early termination, including all sex offenses, DWI, and certain serious violent crimes.
+Crimes listed in the Texas Code of Criminal Procedure, Sections 49.04 through 49.08 are not eligible for early termination.
 Depending on the circumstances, if you are granted a discharge of your probation, you may then be eligible to have your criminal record sealed through expunction or judicial clemency.
 Our firm’s skilled advocates can review your situation and help you understand your legal options.